Budgeting as a New Nurse

 Take Control of Your Student Loans

-Chances are, you have different priorities competing for a piece of your paycheck, and nursing school loans are one of them.
+You have different priorities competing for a piece of your paycheck, and nursing school loans are one of them.
 You may need to start repaying loans six months after graduation, and options vary based on the type of loan you have.

 If you have federal loans and need extra help making payments, for example, you can look into a loan forgiveness program or an income-driven repayment (IDR) plan, which can lower monthly payments for eligible borrowers based on their income and household size.
-If you’re struggling to make payments, you may qualify for a student loan deferment or a forbearance.
-Both options temporarily suspend your payments, but interest will continue to accrue and add to your total balance.

 Chipping away at a student loan debt can feel overwhelming.
-And while there’s no one-size-fits-all solution, there are a couple of different approaches you may want to consider.
+And while there’s no one-size-fits-all solution, there are a couple of different debt pay-off approaches you may want to consider.
 With the avalanche approach, you prioritize debt repayment based on interest rate, from highest to lowest.
 With the snowball approach, you pay off the smallest balance first and then work your way up to the highest balance.

 While both have their benefits, Walsh says he often sees greater success with the snowball approach.
 “Most people should start with paying off the smallest balance first because then they’ll see progress, and progress leads to persistence,” he explains.
 But, he adds, the right approach is the one you can stick with.